Chili Oil Chicken Wings

 For this cook, I used my new Camp Chef Woodwind Pro 36.

 I have been using this grill for a few months now, and I am beyond impressed with what this pellet grill is capable of.
-You get the convenience of a pellet grill but the ability to add the flavor of a charcoal smoker by throwing wood or charcoal into their firebox.
+You get the convenience of a pellet grill but the ability to add the flavor of a charcoal smoker by throwing wood or charcoal into its firebox.

 How to make chili oil chicken wings

-I used the Gourmet Blend from Bear Mountain BBQ, which consists of Oak, Hickory, Maple, and Cherry hardwoods, giving it some great smoke flavor.
+I used the Gourmet Blend from Bear Mountain BBQ, which consists of oak, hickory, maple, and cherry hardwoods, giving it some great smoke flavor.

-2. Season your wings
+2. Season

 If you bought whole chicken wings, separate the drums and flats by cutting each part of the wing with a sharp knife at the knuckle.